Shower Doors in Royal Oak, Michigan

 - Median Home Value: $246,400

-- Education: High percentage of residents with bachelor’s degrees or higher (54.6%)
+- Education: 54.6% of residents hold a bachelor’s degree or higher

 - Crime Rate: Lower than national average, making it a safe community